The Book Club began a new year of reading and discussing Monday, September 26, 2016, and went through June 2017.

 Book choices often include biographies, histories, some fiction, and soul-enriching experiences.

-We’ve learned about the building of the Brooklyn Bridge, the way west with Lewis and Clark, stories of courage, adventure, and tragedy too.
+We’ve learned about the building of the Brooklyn Bridge, the way west with Lewis and Clark, stories of courage, adventure, and tragedy, and even how such enterprises as the US Post Office created America!

 We enjoy new titles and discover fascinating new worlds as introduced to us by fellow readers.